McShelby/hugo-theme-relearn/exampleSite/content/shortcodes/mermaid.en.md

 ## Usage

-Just insert your mermaid code in the `mermaid` shortcode like this:
+Just insert your Mermaid code in the `mermaid` shortcode like this:

 ````go
 {{</* mermaid [ align=(left|right|center|justify) ] */>}}